-Dr Andrew Broadhurst is a highly qualified plastic surgeon specialising in breast enhancements and after operative care.
-His older website was ailing and needed to be brought into line with modern web site practices.
-The main issue however was that his old website also had a lot of good traffic which needed to be ported over to the new site discreetly.
+Dr X is a highly qualified plastic surgeon specialising in breast enhancements and after operative care.
+Her old website was ailing and needed to be brought into line with modern web site practices.
+The main issue however was that the old website also had a lot of good traffic which needed to be ported over to the new site discreetly.

 - Clean Design (using white)